robbie-cahill/primary-category-for-wordpress-posts/README.md

 Getting Started
 ---
-Clone this repo, drop the folder into your WordPress `plugins` folder Run `npm install` to grab the JavaScript dependencies
+Clone this repo, drop the folder into your WordPress `plugins` folder, then run `npm install` to grab the JavaScript dependencies

 Requirements
 ---